-If you’ve been reading our reviews and using our maps you may have noticed that the Tri-City is the home of two suburbs named Nowe and Stare Szkoty (New and Old Scots).
+If you’ve been reading our reviews and using our maps you may have noticed that Gdansk is the home of two suburbs named Nowe Szkoty (New Scotland; Nowi Szotland in Kashubian and Neuschottland in German) and Stary Szkoty (Old Scotland; Stôri Szotland in Kashubian and Alt Schottland in German).
 There’s sound reasoning for this seemingly bizarre fixation with the home of tartan, as a scan through the history books reveals.

 Since the late 14th century the Baltic region enjoyed strong trade links with Scotland, and recent evidence has confirmed that many of the timbers used in the building of Queen Mary’s House in St Andrews were shipped from the Gdańsk region some 600 years ago.
 Religious tolerance, an escape from poverty and famine, and the promise of adventure and riches prompted many Scots to seek a future in Gdańsk.